riiiiiiiiiina0/rainbow-bear/README.md

 If Notion updates its internal styles and the extension stops matching highlight colors, refresh the CSS using this workflow:

-1. Export the Notion test page as HTML: [Highlight color test](https://www.notion.so/triiii/Highlight-color-test-26c7aa7407c18044bd2cd493593253ba).
-There is an example copy in the `docs` folder: `docs/Highlight color test (exported from notion).html`.
+1. Visit this color test page: [Highlight color test](https://www.notion.so/triiii/Highlight-color-test-26c7aa7407c18044bd2cd493593253ba), copy paste the table as html, and save the html in `docs/notion-page/test.html`.
 2. In Cursor, open a chat for this repo and paste this prompt (replace `@xxx.html` with your exported file path if different):

 ```
-the original highlight colors on notion page has changed, please read the latest values from @docs/Highlight color test (exported from notion).html, then update the corresponding css values in @styles.css
+The original highlight colors on notion page has changed, please read the latest values from @docs/notion-page/test.html, then update the css query rules in @build-styles.js.
 ```

 3. Review the proposed edits and apply them.
 Reload the unpacked extension in `chrome://extensions` if needed.